📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Description The on-going research programme is devoted to the study of the dynamics of some of the most ancient stellar structures in our Universe, to push forward our understanding of black holes and dark matter.

-Exploitation Route We have made good progress towards the main scientific objectives of the UKRI programme, but, since the first phase of research is still ongoing, key findings have not been achieved yet.
+Exploitation Route We have made good progress towards the main scientific objectives of the UKRI programme.
+The first phase is now completed, but the second phase of the programme is still ongoing, therefore the key findings have not been achieved yet.
 Nonetheless, several articles have already been accepted for publication, related to goals #1, #2 and #3 (see the corresponding section), and research personnel of different seniority has been hired (1 PDRA, 2 PhD students, several undergraduate students).
-One additional PhD student will be recruited in Summer 2023 and one further early career researcher has joined the programme on their own independent research fellowship.
-One international meeting will be organised in April 2023, hosted by the University of Edinburgh.
-Please note that the UKRI FLF programme is still ongoing; phase 2 of the fellowship has been recently awarded and scientific activities will continue without interruptions.
+The PDRA has been successful in winning a JSPS International Fellowship and is now based in Tokyo, Japan.
+One PhD has graduated with success, and found employment as a Patent Attorney Trainee in Scotland.
+The second PhD student will graduate in Summer 2024.
+The appointment of further early career team members will take place during the second phase.
+One international meeting ('Secular evolution of self-gravitating systems') has been organised in April 2023, hosted by the Higgs Centre for Theoretical Physics at University of Edinburgh.
+One smaller workshop on chaotic dynamics of stellar systems took place in June 2023.
+Please note that the UKRI FLF programme is still ongoing; phase 2 of the fellowship has been awarded and scientific activities will continue without interruptions.

 URL https://alvarri.com/